skywalkermml/argue-about-everything/README.md

 ## Installation
-1. clone or download this repo
+1. Clone or download this repo.
 2. Obtain an openai api key.
-You may refer here. **WARNING: DO NOT SHARE IT**
+You may refer [here](https://www.windowscentral.com/software-apps/how-to-get-an-openai-api-key). **WARNING: DO NOT SHARE IT**
 3. Replace <OPENAI_API_KEY> in src/credentials.js with the key obtained in 2.
 4. Type chrome://extensions/ in chrome's URL bar
 5. Click "load unpacked" and select src